-A Business Case is a document which gives you a way to validate the project benefits.
+A Business Case is a document that gives you a way to validate the project benefits.
 The Business Analysis for Practitioners: A Practice Guide from PMI (on page no: 36) says:

-A business case is a living document that is constantly referenced throughout a program or project of work.
-It may be necessary to review and update a business case based on what is discovered as a program or project progresses over time
+A business case is a living document that is steadily referenced during a program or project of work.
+It may be essential to review and update a business case based on what is discovered as a program or project advances over time.

 The second poll question was – ‘How do you measure your project success?’ -Around 67% said that a project is successful if it is delivered within Triple Constraints i.e. Time, Scope, and Cost.

 Projects are executing to meet the scope, cost, and schedule constraints; still several surveys are reporting high project failure rates.
 The customers are not satisfied even if the project is delivered according to the agreed scope.
 The reason is the lack of alignment between business need and project output.
 In past few years, a strong need for alignment between project output and business strategies are identified.
 Now, the criteria for measuring projects success are changing – A project is successful if the Business Needs is meet.
 Yes, still meeting the Triple Constraints are important, but realizing business benefits are given more value.

 PMI has always emphasized the importance of business benefits realization, however traditionally this has been perceived as line organization responsibility and projects have focused primarily on Triple Constraints.
 It has changed to an extent with Agile Framework.
 However, there is a long way to go.
 Project are initiated to fulfill part of organizational benefits, and Project Manager should be aware of how his/her project is contributing to Business Benefit Roadmap/Strategy.
 In line with this thought process, PMI has introduced PMP® certification exam changes in Jan 2016, added tasks for project managers role towards benefit realization and not just meeting Triple Constraints.